civboot/fngi/notes/spore.md

 - `FT {addr: Ptr} -> value` fetch.
   - Can only be used with mem of {WS} and size=ptrSize
 - `SR {addr: Ptr, value}` store.
-Note that the address is Second, allowing for storing an IMM value with IMWS.
+Note that the address is Second, allowing for storing an IMM value with LIT.
-  - Can only be used with mem of {WS; IMWS}
+  - Can only be used with mem of {WS; LIT}

 Device operations can only work with size=U16.
 They will update the stack differently per operation, ignoring the size bits.
 See **Device Operations**